 - selected Cipher Suite: selected suites by client

 - selected compression method: selected compression algorithm used in during transfer.

 3. Phase-2: Server Authentication and Key Exchange

-In phase-2 of SSL Handshake protocol is Server authentication and key exchange.
-This phase is used by server to send following message to the client.
+In phase-2, you learn about how SSL Handshake protocol authentication and exchange its key.
+This phase 2 is used by server to send following message to the client.

-- server_key_exchange: this is sent by serve only when server certificate does not contains enough data to allow the client master pre secret. it contains server’s key exchange parameters
+- server_key_exchange: this is sent by server only when server certificate does not contains enough data to allow the client master pre secret. it contains server’s key exchange parameters

 - certificate_request: server request certificate from the client , it has two things: certificates types which contains list of certificate types that client may offer and list of certificate authorities , as list of distinguise name of acceptable certificate authorities.

 - server_hello_done: send message sent by serve to indicate and done with key exchange and client can proceed with this phase exchange. there is no any parameter with this message.